Call hotline 1900.888.866Book an appointment

 The workshop provided updates on advances in colorectal cancer

-Attended and presented at the hepatobiliary and pancreatic conference in South Africa and Japan
+Attended and presented at the hepatobiliary and pancreatic conference in South Africa, Japan, South Korea and Thailand

-Send doctors to study organ transplantation at major centers such as France, Japan, and Taiwan
+Send doctors to study organ transplantation at major centers such as France, Soth Korea, and Taiwan

 Communication work